jamesericdavidson/jamesdavidson.xyz/content/testimonials/index.md

 ## Alicia Exworthy - Mindset Coach {#alicia-exworthy}

-{{< img src="alicia-exworthy-testimonial.webp" alt="Testimonial for the Jibber Jabber with Jim podcast.
-Alicia Exworthy writes: 'His process is very thoughtful and considered but also informal and relaxed.'" >}}

 > It was a great experience getting to do this with James.
 >
 > His process is very thoughtful and considered but also informal and relaxed.